PDLT-University-of-York/test-split-site/docs/ultra/site-template.md

     - visible placeholder items, archived items or empty sections (medium issue)
     - high amounts of hidden items, unorganised items or repeated sequential items, eg. two 'Week 2' sections (minor issue)
     - Primary Instructor is not set (minor issue)

+## FAQs

+???
+Question "Which sites are included in the report?"

+    The report includes sites from the current academic year that use the standard [DEP00001C-S1-A] naming format.
+Sites that do not have any enrolled students are excluded, along with sites for online exams.

+    Some sites may legitimately have very little content, eg. placement year modules, or other reasons why the template may not really apply.
+Any possible template exemption is flagged on the site report page.
+These sites are not excluded from departmental and faculty averages.

+???
+Question "Why doesn't the report update to show changes to sites?"

+    The report is produced manually; it presents a snapshot of site data, and does not automatically update based on changes to sites after this point.

+    Within each site, the [Ally score and report](../ultra/ally-accessibility-report.md) *does* update after site changes.

+???
+Question "Why is structure shown as *No content identified* when there are materials in the site?"

+    Structure classification largely relies on matching item names to various item types, so **it may not be possible to classify structures with non-systematically named items**.

+    For example, systematically-named sections ("Week 4: Navigational skills") are easily classified, but content sections named only by the topic ("Navigational skills") or the lecturer's name are much more difficult to identify.
+This will affect the templating score as a major issue, but it is also important to address as non-systematic item naming makes it more difficult for students to navigate content easily.

+    The structure classification is also **based on visible content** only, so if all items are hidden then the content is not identified.

+???
+Question "Why is a required item shown as missing when it is present in the site?"

+    The report matches item names in the site to a list of possible names for each required item.
+We have included a long list of reasonable matches for each required item, but if items are named differently they ay not be identified.
+If an item name matches multiple items, only one match is applied.
+For consistency, it's best practice to **use the item names from the template**.

+    The report also only identifies **required pages within the Module Information or Assessment section or at the top-level of the site**.
+For example, if the assessment criteria is included but within a weekly section, it will not be picked up by the report.
+This reflects the need for students to be able to easily locate key items.